HMS Scylla (F71): Early service (1970–1977)

 On 22 January 1973, Scylla collided with the Torpoint ferry, one of three separate collisions involving four warships on the same day.
-Scyllas collision had occurred while on sea trials following a refit.
-While Scylla resumed her journey, the ferry sustained a 3 ft gash at the bow.
+Her collision had occurred while on sea trials following a refit.
+While she resumed her journey, the ferry sustained a 3 ft gash at the bow.
 A court martial in May reprimanded Scyllas commanding officer, Captain Peter Sutton.
-In May, Scylla was deployed with other frigates to support the Royal Navy's operations against Iceland during the Second Cod War.
+In May, she was deployed with other frigates to support the Royal Navy's operations against Iceland during the Second Cod War.
 The frigate conducted patrols to counter Icelandic coast guard ships targeting fishing vessels.
-On 1 June, the Icelandic gunboat Aegir collided with Scylla, the first such incident to occur during the fishing dispute.
+On 1 June, the Icelandic gunboat Aegir collided with her, the first such incident to occur during the fishing dispute.